ereedsanchez/CreativeCoding-STEP-2020/README.md

 - Review last weeks projects
 - Review Variables
 - Review Functions
 - Import images to videcode.com from other website. https://unsplash.com/

-- Vidcode
+- Vidcode Project (In-cass)
-  - Make Meme
+  - Make Meme (walk through)

-- Download + install - Sublime Text (https://www.sublimetext.com/)
+  - Students make a meme using a downloaded image.

 #### July 21

+- Ice Breaker
+  - What is your favorite shoe

+- Take picture of your shoes
+  Tutorial:
+  - Taking picture of your shoes
+  - Email them to yourself
+  - Download Picture from email
+  - Upload Picture to vidcode.com

+- Vidcode Project (In-class)
+  - Doge Meme

    - Review Variables
+     - understand var

    - Review Functions

-- Take picture of your shoes
-  Tutorial on taking pictures and uploading them to vidcode.com
+     - What is in the parenthesis ()
+     - Multiple ways to do the same function

-- Vidcode
+     - .x, .y, .scale,

-  - Make Meme
+   - Add text
+     - var mytext = text("my favorite shoes")
+     - Review text refrences

+   - Add second line of text
-  - Doge Meme
+   - Add filters
-  - Javascript Test
+   - Save project

-- Download + install - Sublime Text (https://www.sublimetext.com/)